 Electric railways came next in 1837, with the first built in Scotland by a chemist called Robert Davidson in Aberdeen.
 His design ran on batteries which he later worked into a larger locomotive called the 'galvani'.
 After the galvani was destroyed by disgruntled railway workers, a similar train was built in Germany by Werner von Siemens, whose lichterfelde tram was the first of its kind ever built, and was supplied by running rails and an overhead line which reached forces of up to 180 volts of direct current.

 The age of diesel and the high-speed train

-The most recent advancement after diesel came to the fore was the introduction of the high-speed train.
+The most recent advancement after diesel was the introduction of the high-speed train.
 These trains come straight from the future, reaching astonishing high speeds as they zip across the landscape, reaching highs up to 267 miles per hour.
 The first of these was the magnificent Shinkansen, built between Tokyo and Osaka and since then, similar high-speed networks have been built across the world including in Great Britain, China and France.